grouparoo/sync-engine-example/README.md

 This repo implements a few algorithms that are made to synchronize changes to a SQL database table to an external destination as described in [this blog post](TODO).

-Maybe you want to monitor your `users` table for changes and do something as they happen.
+This is interesting because you might want to monitor your `users` table for changes and do something as they happen.
 For example, update them in your data warehouse or Mailchimp.

-All of the current approaches do delta-based synchronization based on the `updatedAt` timestamp in the table.
+If you don't want to worry about these kinds of details and just make those use cases happen in a much more fully-featured way, check out [Grouparoo](https://github.com/grouparoo/grouparoo).

 ## Run it